 The data team collect and generate the data from all reliable sources.

-Information of customers who showed interest in products during social medias camping’s and login
+Information of customers who showed interest in products during social medias camping’s and during other customer interactions.

 Information of Indian customers from company website, while logging into the official online portal of NPhone the customers have to give their details such as name, email id contact number, gender etc.

-Information collected form social media hashtag data generation, basic detail of customers the company can identify the
+Information collected form social media hashtag data generation.
+Using basic detail of customers, company can identify the

 Type of customers